The Prospect of Happiness

 The ‘prospect of happiness’ in the title is the view from the top of Hampstead Heath across London to the Surrey hills beyond, in Frances Bingham’s novel The Principle of Camouflage – one of the word-landscapes in the show.
 In others, Virginia Woolf visits Kenwood and the Heath, and takes a bus along Tufnell Park Road on her way to see her friend Roger Fry in Huddlestone Road – she also bravely crosses Blackfriars Bridge by night.
 We catch a glimpse of Constable, Keats and Dr Johnson all doing their thing locally, and visit Persian plane trees in London with Handel and Mimi Khalvati.
 Words flow around Maureen Duffy in the old round Reading Room of the British Museum, and bring her a starlit vision of the city floating on the Thames.
 Blake celebrates ‘The fields from Islington to Marybone’, and Winifred Nicholson sees the view through a rainbow prism of harmony and hope.

 Blake’s London (text by William Blake from Jerusalem, drawing of Euston Arch from contemporary photograph) paperwork by Liz Mathews

 The Prospect of Happiness celebrates interconnected aspects of a multi-faceted London through the eyes of those who love it.
-The exhibition has turned into a work-in-progress and Liz will continue to add portraits and paperworks until the rescheduled show at Burgh House next spring on 14 – 25 April 2021.
+The exhibition has turned into a work-in-progress and Liz will continue to add portraits and paperworks until the rescheduled show at Burgh House in summer 2022 on 6th to 16th July.